 You should consider getting a test straight away if you haven’t already had a test before at the start and or the end of a relationship.

-Less sexually men and women should consider being tested at least once each year.
+Less sexually active men and women should consider being tested at least once yearly.

-Intravenous drug users are also at high risk and should test every 6-9 months.
+Intravenous drug users are also at high risk and should be tested every 6-9 months.

 There is no need to be frightened of HIV

 In 1986 the British government launched a public health campaign in response to the rise in HIV and AIDS in the UK.